Apple supplier Hon Hai's Q2 profits pick up

 The statement did not give any commentary.
 The first half profit was little changed from last year's T$27.384 billion.

-On Monday Hon Hai's Hong Kong listed affiliate Foxconn International Holdings (2038.HK), the world's biggest contract maker of cell phones, posted its worst-ever first-half net loss and said it remained cautious over market conditions this year.
+On Monday Hon Hai's Hong Kong listed affiliate Foxconn International Holdings, the world's biggest contract maker of cell phones, posted its worst-ever first-half net loss and said it remained cautious over market conditions this year.